Program Overview

 Reasonable Accommodations for Students with Disabilities

-In accordance with the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act, and other applicable laws, the Baptist Health Sciences University provides reasonable accommodations for otherwise qualified students with verified disabilities.
+In accordance with the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act, and other applicable laws, Baptist Health Sciences University provides reasonable accommodations for otherwise qualified students with verified disabilities.
 An accommodation will not be provided if it would result in the fundamental alteration of the university’s programs, services or activities, or if it would impose undue financial or administrative burdens on the University.
+The office that assists students with disabilities at Baptist Health Sciences University is Access Services.

-Additional information about Baptist Health Sciences University’s Office of Disability Services may be found at https://www.baptistu.edu.
-If student circumstances should change related to these technical standards, the student will promptly notify the Program Chair and Office of Disability Services if reasonable accommodations are required at any point.
+Additional information about Baptist Health Sciences University’s services for students with disabilities may be found at https://www.baptistu.edu.
+If student circumstances should change related to these technical standards, the student will promptly notify the Medical Imaging Sciences Program Chair and/or Access Services if reasonable accommodations are required at any point.